Start Electric Service

 Starting New Construction

-If you are planning to build a new home or locate a mobile/modular home in the Buckeye REC service area, here is some useful advice.
+If you are planning to build a new home or locate a mobile/modular home in the Buckeye REC service area, we will need a few things from you.
 By providing us with complete information about your project and complying with membership requirements, you can help speed the process.

 Information BREC will need before we can determine method of service and cost: